loader image

 Hike through an old Eastern Hemlock forest along the Esopus Creek and explore the natural and social history of the region!
 The trail passes relics of the recent and prehistoric past, including a 19th-century water mill, a 130-year-old covered bridge, and a glacial gorge, before it ends at a 80-foot waterfall—the walls of which reveal rock layers that are millions of years old.

 Vocalize with guest instructors who know how to help you connect your musicality and feeling to your breath.
 This program is available as part of the Fiddles in the Forest experience.
+Watch the video.

 Evening Options: